Seagate Technology Holdings plc (STX) Stock: A Value Analysis

 Morgan Stanley gave a rating of “Overweight” to STX, setting the target price at $69 in the report published on January 18th of the current year.

-Volatility was left at 3.33%, however, over the last 30 days, the volatility rate increased by 2.72%, as shares surge +7.76% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +23.90% upper at present.
+Volatility was left at 3.11%, however, over the last 30 days, the volatility rate increased by 3.32%, as shares sank -6.87% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +14.38% upper at present.

 Insider Trading